-If you own a cleaning business, it is vital to be familiar with surety bonds because, although it is not required, cleaning businesses are highly encouraged to be bonded.
-In fact, one of the first things a client will likely want to know when deciding whether to hire you or one of your competitors is if your company is bonded and insured.
+If you own a cleaning business, it is important to be familiar with surety bonds because, although they are not required, one of the first things a client will likely want to know when deciding whether to hire your business over a competitor is if your company is bonded and insured.
 While many people are familiar with traditional insurance, wherein you purchase a policy to protect your business, the purpose of a surety bond is often misunderstood.
-Luckily, surety bonds for cleaning businesses, also called janitorial service bonds, are a fairly straightforward type of fidelity bond, offering essential protections for any business that will be working in commercial or residential locations.
+Luckily, surety bonds for cleaning businesses, or janitorial service bonds, are a fairly straightforward type of fidelity bond, offering essential protections for any business working in commercial or residential locations.

 How does a janitorial service bond work?

-Like any other surety bond, a janitorial service bond is a contract between three parties—the principal, the obligee, and the surety.
+Like all surety bonds, a janitorial service bond is a contract between three parties—the principal, the obligee, and the surety.

 Since the bond guarantees money is available if an employee commits theft, why would a cleaning company want to open themselves up to that kind of liability when they aren’t legally required to do so?

-Although purchasing a janitorial service bond is optional, the benefits far outweigh the risks, as long as you are doing your due diligence when vetting and hiring your employees.
+Although purchasing a janitorial service bond or business service bond is optional, the benefits far outweigh the risks, as long as you are doing your due diligence when vetting and hiring your employees.

 In short, the primary benefit of being bonded is that it provides potential customers with peace of mind because, by working with a bonded company, they can rest assured knowing they are protected from employee theft.